read_files

 When used in a streaming query, read_files

-will use a sample of the data to infer the schema, and can evolve the schema on-the-fly as it processes more data.
+uses a sample of the data to infer the schema, and can evolve the schema as it processes more data.
 See Configure schema inference and evolution in Auto Loader for more details.

 Options